kenminglee/COMP579-FinalProject/README.md

 4. [Optional] To use Weights and Biases, please also do `wandb login`.

 ## Reproducing our results
+_Note: benchmark results are plotted to TensorBoard and Weights and Biases.
+To disable Weights and Biases, remove the `--track` flag from the scripts below._
 ### Benchmarking PPO implementation
 To reproduce our PPO benchmarking results, run the `benchmark.sh` script as follows:
 ```sh